All Products

 • Description

-Returns the minimum value of the input parameters.
+Returns the smallest value from a list of input parameters.

 • Parameters

-var: required.
-The values of the input parameters.
-The parameters are of the BIGINT, DOUBLE, DECIMAL, DATETIME, or STRING type.
+var: Required.
+The input parameters.
+The parameters must be of the BIGINT, DOUBLE, DECIMAL, DATETIME, or STRING type.

 • Return value

-• The minimum value of the input parameters is returned.
-If no implicit conversion is performed, the return value is of the same data type as the input parameter.
+• Returns the smallest value among the input parameters.
+If no implicit conversion is required, the return value has the same data type as the input parameters.

-• If a data type conversion is performed among the DOUBLE, BIGINT, and STRING types, a value of the DOUBLE type is returned.
-If a data type conversion is performed between the STRING and DATETIME types, a value of the DATETIME type is returned.
-If a data type conversion is performed among the DECIMAL, DOUBLE, BIGINT, and STRING types, a value of the DECIMAL type is returned.
-Implicit conversions of other data types are not allowed.
+• If a data type conversion occurs between the DOUBLE, BIGINT, and STRING types, a value of the DOUBLE type is returned.
+If a data type conversion occurs between the STRING and DATETIME types, a value of the DATETIME type is returned.
+If a data type conversion occurs among the DECIMAL, DOUBLE, BIGINT, and STRING types, a value of the DECIMAL type is returned.
+Implicit conversions of other data types are not supported.

-• The value null is interpreted as the minimum value.
+• A null value is treated as the minimum value.

-• If the values of all input parameters are null, null is returned.
+• If all input parameters are null, this function returns null.

 • Examples